a2essiol3nzi/a2essiol3nzi/README.md

 - 🌱 I’m currently learning Computer Science in Pisa, Italy
 - 📫 How to reach me : alenzi.CS@gmail.com
 - 😄 Pronouns: he / him
-- ⚡ Fun fact: I really like Calisthenics, and long coding session with music 🎧 !
+- ⚡ Fun fact: I really like Calisthenics, and play competitiv videogames 🎧 !

 <!---
 a2essiol3nzi/a2essiol3nzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.